-The second volume of the new, online version of the Study Group on Eighteenth-Century Russia Newsletter is now available to all members through the Newsletter page.
+The third volume of the new, online version of the Study Group on Eighteenth-Century Russia Newsletter is now available to all members through the Newsletter page.
 The editors would like to thank the contributors for their prompt replies and patience during the editing process.
 The online newsletter provides a means to publish the synopses of papers from each year's Hoddesdon meeting and any short notes or documents that Study Group members may wish to disseminate.
 Longer research articles should instead be submitted to ВИВЛИОθИКА (see the journal home page or the news item below for further details).